Lajatto/blue_bank_loan_analysis/README.md

 ## <a href="https://lajatto.github.io/">Back to homepage</a>

-## **Project description:** Blue Bank is a bank in USA that has a loan departmenThey supply loans to individuals and don’t have much reporting on how risky these borrowers are.
+## **Project description:** Blue Bank is a bank in USA that has a loan department.
+They supply loans to individuals and don’t have much reporting on how risky these borrowers are.

 Using Python and Tableau, they’d like to see a report of borrowers who may have issues paying back the loan.